The latest trend in childbirth is hundreds of years old.

 Two Prenatal Workshops - May attend in any order and may attend before or after birth preference meeting- Group Setting

 Location - Our home teaching space, ASAC, 7219-106 street.
 Two dates per month are set for group prenatal workshops.
-You choose the workshops that best suites you and your schedule.
+You choose the workshops that best you and your schedule.
 Please pre-register

 - practical handouts